nayafia/lemonade-stand/README.md

 ## Shared source

 *Shared source licenses (reminiscent of the older [shareware](https://en.wikipedia.org/wiki/Shareware) movement) are **not open source** because they do not meet all the [required freedoms](https://en.wikipedia.org/wiki/The_Open_Source_Definition) of an open source license.
-With shared source, the source code code is available (either publicly or at least to customers who pay for a license), but they may limit the freedoms to redistribute and modify or to use the software commercially, and so on.
+With shared source, the source code is available (either publicly or at least to customers who pay for a license), but they may limit the freedoms to redistribute and modify or to use the software commercially, and so on.
 Still, they are tangentially related to open source work.*

 #### Pros